 Q. Describe the most common types of jobs you do for your clients.

 A. We perform local and long distance moves.
 We also provide commercial moving services for offices and warehousing facilities.
 Of course, the most common move is a local move (within a 30-40 mile raidus).
 We provide full pack and moves or can offer to move only one piece.
 We consider a long distance move to be anyting more than 2-3 hours away and usually do flat rate quotes for these.
 We will come to your home and do a thorough walk through and give you a quote the same day.
 We do not provide quotes based on weight.
 This is extremely hard to gauge and is not usually accurate.
 That is why we like to come meet with you in person and provide you with a quote that is firm and will not increase once you reach your destination.
-We have over 35 years of experience in the moving industry and we have been in business here in Tennessee for 14 years.
+We have over 35 years of experience in the moving industry and we have been in business here in Tennessee for over 20 years.

 Q. Describe three recent jobs you've completed.